xequeDev/FileAccess/README.md

 ```
 file.download("MyFile.txt");
 ```
-## Or do all this manually with the handler
+## Or do all this manually with the handle property

 ```
 file.handle;